Name This Kitten: Young Female Cat Rescued From Ted Williams Tunnel In Boston By Police Needs A Name [Video]

 Authorities asked people to consider terms like kitten, Boston, and connector tunnel as they considered what to name the kitten.
 Thus far, names like Trooper, Teddie, Rumble Strip, Spike, Lennut (which is Tunel spelled backwards), Boots, Little Puss, “Bostun,” Miss Pike, City Kitty, Liberty, Mayhem, Cinder and others have been offered as suggestions from people on Facebook for the kitten.

-[Featured Image by Massachusetts State Police /AP Images]
+[Featured Image by Massachusetts State Police/AP Images]